 What common markers and safety signs should be visible in a warehouse?

-Safety Signs are useful for directions, safety awareness, and information.
-They will be posted on the end of aisles, atop doorways, and on walls.
+Safety signs are useful for directions, safety awareness, and information.
+They should be posted on the end of aisles, on top of doorways, and on walls.
 The color of each sign conveys specific messages which include:

 Where are warehouse markers and signs required?